socketry/async/guides/compatibility/readme.md

 This guide gives an overview of the compatibility of Async with Ruby and other frameworks.

 ## Ruby

 Async has two main branches, `stable-v1` and `main`.

 ### Stable V1

+> [!CAUTION]
+> The `stable-v1` branch is now considered legacy and is no longer actively maintained.
+It is recommended to use the `main` branch for new projects.

 The `stable-v1` branch of async is compatible with Ruby 2.5+ & TruffleRuby, and partially compatible with JRuby.